Slack-Partner-Engineering/Incident-Management-Functions/README.md

 ![ZoomToken](https://user-images.githubusercontent.com/10428517/195176403-1a2ee3c7-f423-4fb3-b177-a4bc2b49cb72.png)

-* `JIRA_USERNAME` is the email from your Jira Cloud developer account.
+* `ATLASSIAN_USERNAME` is the email from your Jira Cloud developer account.
 This is needed to create Jira Issues.
 First, you will need to create a free Atlassian account.
 Next, sign up for the free [Cloud Developer Bundle](https://www.atlassian.com/try/cloud/signup?product=confluence.ondemand,jira-software.ondemand,jira-servicedesk.ondemand,jira-core.ondemand&developer=true) with Atlassian.

-* `JIRA_API_KEY` can be managed from here: https://id.atlassian.com/manage-profile/security/api-tokens.
+* `ATLASSIAN_API_KEY` can be managed from here: https://id.atlassian.com/manage-profile/security/api-tokens.
 Make sure to create one, and then save it in a safe place.

-* `JIRA_PROJECT` This env variable is the project `Key` that you want to add issues to.
+* `ATLASSIAN_PROJECT` This env variable is the project `Key` that you want to add issues to.
 It's usually a three letter upper case name, as shown in the screenshot below (My `JIRA_PROJECT` keys happen to be `INC` and `TEST`).
 To create a Jira Project, follow [these steps](https://support.atlassian.com/jira-software-cloud/docs/create-a-new-project/).
 After you've created a project, you can quickly find your projects, with their respective keys, here, under the `Key` field:
 `https://add-your-domain-here.atlassian.net/jira/projects`.
 Note that you will have to replace the `add-your-domain-here` portion of the URL with your own domain.
 My URL happens to be: https://horeaporutiu.atlassian.net/jira/projects.